 She says ‘working with young children is always interesting and challenging.
 It is work I am passionate about and I am delighted to be part of the wonderful teaching team at St David’s Prep.

-Amber O’Sullivan, Reception Teacher and Forest School tutor
+Amber O’Sullivan, Head of Early Years, Reception Teacher and Forest School tutor

 After doing her degree in Primary Education and working in a school for two years, Amber was ready for a change.
 She spent seven months on a round-the-world trip, giving her a wealth of knowledge and experience to bring back into the classroom.
 On her return, she began working at St David’s.